American Studies (AMST)

 AMST 684 Museums and Collections (3) Work of museums and professionals (registrars, collections managers, conservators, curators and others) in the care of collections, interpretive studies of museum displays and collections and field trips.
 Pre: 683 (or concurrent) or consent.

 AMST 685 Museums and Education (3) Overview of museum education including museum learning theories, informal learning programs, audience research, national and international policies and reports, and community projects.
 Pre: 683 (or concurrent) or consent.
 (Cross-listed as EDCS 685)

 AMST 686 Museum Studies Practicum (3) Applies coursework in museum studies to hands-on activities under the direction of practicing professionals and university faculty.
 Museum studies certificate students only.
+A-F only.
 Pre: consent.

 AMST 688 Indigenous Studies Practicum (3) Applies course work in Indigenous studies to hands-on activities under the direction of practicing professionals and university faculty.
 Repeatable one time.
 Graduate students only.
 A-F only.

 AMST 690 Research Seminar (3) Themes, problems, and issues not addressed in other American studies graduate courses; emphasis upon research methods.
 Repeatable unlimited times.